 Banks have been threatened with having to pay almost 30 % in taxes on all their financial flows transiting through the United States.
 This state of affairs was placed on hold by an 18-month moratorium.

-The European Commission answered questions by Parliament regarding FATCA-implementation in the EU.
+The European Commission answered questions by Parliament regarding FATCA implementation in the EU.

 The European Commission concluded that the bilateral agreements between EU Member States and the United States (US) implementing the Foreign Accounts Tax Compliance Act (FATCA) are not within the remit of the Commission unless they breach EU law.